 - People of the lower castes had no basic civil rights.

-- He was also the earliest labour leaders from Kerala and fought for the rights of agricultural labourers long before such movements/workers’ organisations came about politically.
+- He was also one of the earliest labour leaders from Kerala and fought for the rights of agricultural labourers long before such movements/workers’ organisations came about politically.

 - He argued for the right of the farm labourer to be paid in cash rather than in kind.
 He also demanded rest time for the workers.